sotojuan2/cfk-gitops/README.md

 * [x] When running "Run the LDAP search command" I have changed the hostname used of the DNS. ldap.**confluent-dev**.svc.cluster.local:389
 * [ ] All host needs to be updated to the right domain **confluent-dev**.
 I have done this changes in the base file.
 This should be managed by kustomize
 * [x] At the moment you need to install CFK manually.
 It can be done in the same application with two source.
 [Multiple Sources for an Application](https://argo-cd.readthedocs.io/en/stable/user-guide/multiple_sources/)

 > Beta Feature.
 Specifying multiple sources for an application is a beta feature.
 The UI and CLI still generally behave as if only the first source is specified.

-* [ ] Using Sync Waves.
+* [x] Using Sync Waves.
 A Syncwave is a way to order how Argo CD applies the manifests that are stored in git.
 All manifests have a wave of zero by default, but you can set these by using the argocd.argoproj.io/sync-wave [annotation](https://redhat-scholars.github.io/argocd-tutorial/argocd-tutorial/04-syncwaves-hooks.html).

 ```
 metadata:
   annotations:
     argocd.argoproj.io/sync-wave: "5"
 ```

+* [ ] auto-generated certificates.
+[Doc](https://docs.confluent.io/operator/current/co-network-encryption.html#configure-auto-generated-certificates) If that works I can remove the following Create TLS certificates
 * [ ] Pre-work create ldap manually
 * [ ] Error default replication factor is 3.
 We need to changes to 1...
 * [ ] Secrests must be created manually Tls and users!